vespa-engine/cloud/developer-guide.md

 This means writing [System and Staging Tests](/reference/testing), so getting started with a System Test saves works.

-### Deploying Production Applications to the Dev Cloud
+## Deploying Applications to the Dev Cloud
 Debugging production applications is easy - example (tenant name in this case is _mytenant_):

     $ cd github/vespa-engine/sample-apps/vespa-cloud/vespa-documentation-search/